Sunday 23rd June

-I'll once again be performing a Scots reading for young people at an Into Film and Education Scotland event at the Belmont Cinema.
-Schools can book free places here.
+I performed a Scots reading for young people at an Into Film and Education Scotland event at the Belmont Cinema.

 Saturday 24 February, 7pm

 Tuesday 24th April - Tuesday 15th May, 1-3pm

-I am running a series of four fiction writing workshops at The Barn (Woodend, Banchory).
-The workshops will focus on the following: 1.
+I ran a series of four fiction writing workshops at The Barn (Woodend, Banchory).
+The workshops focused on the following: 1.
 Place and People; 2.
 Voice and Language; 3.
 Drafting and Editing; 4.
 Professionalism and Peer-feedback.
-Book here.

 Thursday 26 April, 6pm

-Following an initial development as part of the National Theatre of Scotland's One Day to Play in Aberdeen, I am developing a new piece of theatre with visual artist Kate Steenhauer in 2018 supported by Aberdeen Performing Art's Artist Exchange programme.
-We will share our work-in-progress, 'The Shelter', in The Lemon Tree studio.
-Book free tickets here.
+Following an initial development as part of the National Theatre of Scotland's One Day to Play in Aberdeen, I developed a new piece of theatre with visual artist Kate Steenhauer in 2018 supported by Aberdeen Performing Art's Artist Exchange programme.
+We shared our work-in-progress, 'The Shelter', in The Lemon Tree studio.

 Friday 25 - Sunday 27 May

-On the opening night of this year's University of Aberdeen May Festival on Friday 25 May at 7pm, I will introduce a rehearsed reading of Morna Young's play 'The Stoor' written as part of her Dr Gavin Wallace Fellowship in 2017, which I helped host as part of my role with Creative Learning (Aberdeen City Council).
-Tickets can be booked here.
+On the opening night of the 2018 University of Aberdeen May Festival on Friday 25 May at 7pm, I introduced a rehearsed reading of Morna Young's play 'The Stoor' written as part of her Dr Gavin Wallace Fellowship in 2017, which I helped host as part of my role with Creative Learning (Aberdeen City Council).

-On the final day of the May Festival, Sunday 27th May at 3pm, I will perform readings as part of 'An Evening in Queer Berlin' which entails a screening of the world's first pro-gay film, 'Different From the Others', hosted and introduced by Keava McMillan.
-Book tickets here.
+On the final day of the May Festival, Sunday 27th May at 3pm, I performed readings as part of 'An Evening in Queer Berlin' which included a screening of the world's first pro-gay film, 'Different From the Others', hosted and introduced by Keava McMillan.

 Tuesday 28 August, 7.30pm

 Monday 8 October, 7.00pm

-As part of the inaugural Across the Grain: Festival of Doric and Traditional Music, I will be reading a selection of my Doric writings at Inverurie Library followed by a Q&A. Book a space by calling the library on 01467 534784
+As part of the inaugural Across the Grain: Festival of Doric and Traditional Music, I read a selection of my Doric writings at Inverurie Library followed by a Q&A.

 Monday 29 October, 6.30pm